-- Disputing Medical Treatment: Adjusters will act like they know what treatment is right for you and will argue that you are being over-treated because “our computers say you should have been better by now.”
+- Disputing Medical Treatment: Adjusters will act like they know what treatment is right for you and will argue that you are over-treated because “our computers say you should have been better by now.”

 - Misrepresenting insurance benefits: They will tell you that there is only $100,000 in coverage.
-However, once we file suit we will “magically” find an umbrella policy.
+However, once we file suit, we will “magically” find an umbrella policy.

 - Acting Like Your Friend and Making False Promises: Some adjusters will befriend you and show up to your house to promise to pay your future medical bills.
-They do this so you wont hire an attorney, but once they think your claim is costing too much, they will stop helping you.
+They do this so that you won't hire an attorney, but once they think your claim is costing too much, they will stop helping you.

 If you feel like your insurance company is using any of the tactics above, contact a qualified lawyer to handle your case.

-However, beware of outrageous lawyer advertising that claim to get you “quick cash for your pain” or those that will file frivolous lawsuits.
+However, beware of outrageous lawyer advertising that claims to get you “quick cash for your pain” or those that will file frivolous lawsuits.
 Before you make an appointment with any lawyer, you should ask them to send you their package of written information, which should include at least the following:

 - A sample fee agreement.

-- A listing of sample verdicts, settlements and testimonials from former clients.
+- A listing of sample verdicts, settlements, and testimonials from former clients.